PotatoGan/ProteinGeneration-GeneralizedDiffusion/README.md

 # Protein A-like Peptide Generation Based on a Generalized Diffusion Model

 This repository contains the code for the paper "Protein A-like Peptide Generation Based on a Generalized Diffusion Model".
-The core functionality is implemented in a Jupyter Notebook (`GDM.ipynb`), which enables end-to-end execution of the peptide generation pipeline using a generalized diffusion model.
+The core functionality is implemented in a Jupyter Notebook (`GDM.ipynb`).

 ## Overview